What is Copyright Infringement?

 In cases of infringement, a copyright owner can seek civil remedies, as well as file a criminal complaint.
 Civil remedies include:

 - Seeking injunctions to prohibit further infringement.

 - Delivering all infringing articles to the owner.

 - Right to seize copies of such infringing articles.

 - Recovering damages for loss from the account of the infringer’s profits.

 As far as criminal complaints are concerned, Section 63 of the Copyright Act (1957) states that any person who knowingly infringes or abets the infringement of the copyright in a work or any other right conferred by the Copyright Act shall be punishable with imprisonment for a term not less than 6 months, which may extend to 3 years; and with a fine not less than Rs.
 50,000, which may extend to Rs.
 2,00,000.
 If convicted of copyright infringement again, the term shall not be less than 1 year, and the fine not less than Rs.
 1,00,000.

-Now that you know what infringement entails, it’s high time you realise that not complying to copyright laws is a crime.
-You’d be wise to remember: the only thing that can get you the freedom to copy is an IRRO reprographics license, through which you not only get blanket coverage, but also help reduce the risk and potential cost of infringement.
+Now that you know what infringement in detail, it’s high time you realize that not complying with copyright laws is a crime.
+You’d be wise to remember: the only thing that can get you the freedom to copy is an IRRO reprographics license, through which you not only get blanket coverage but also help reduce the risk and potential cost of infringement.